BerriAI/litellm/docs/my-website/docs/tutorials/fallbacks.md

 ## Usage
 To use fallback models with `completion()`, specify a list of models in the `fallbacks` parameter.

+The `fallbacks` list should include the primary model you want to use, followed by additional models that can be used as backups in case the primary model fails to provide a response.

 ```python
 response = completion(model="bad-model", messages=messages, fallbacks=["gpt-3.5-turbo" "command-nightly"])
 ```

+## How does `completion_with_fallbacks()` work

+The `completion_with_fallbacks()` function attempts a completion call using the primary model.
+If the primary model fails or encounters an error, it automatically tries the fallback models in the specified order.
+This ensures a response even if the primary model is unavailable.

 ### Output from calls
 ```